Now and then, writing assignments drop into your lap, like manna from heaven.

 In another example, the editor of a northwest regional magazine called asking for a roundup article about team running relays in the region.
 This assignment led to another roundup assignment about recreated historic forts around the Pacific Northwest, then another roundup about luxury lodges in the Pacific Northwest, and most recently, a piece about romantic fall getaways.
 Plus a dozen other stories…and we’re still going strong.

-I can go on and on with more examples of writing assignments, but you get the idea.
+I can go on and on with more examples of writing assignments that have fallen into my lap, but I'm sure you get the idea.

 As you become published more frequently, you will find this happening to you.
 There are a variety of reasons that an editor goes looking for freelance writers, and there are ways to make sure that they find you.